nicolas-carlini/SP/README.md

-# SPbackend
+# SP
+Saturno Proyect

-Saturno Proyect backend, use nodejs
+backend: use nodejs

+frontend: use svelte